 Figure 8.8.2.2-1: Downlink RAN configuration transfer

-The procedure is initiated with an DOWNLINK RAN CONFIGURATION TRANSFER message sent from the AMF to the NG-RAN node.
+The procedure is initiated with a DOWNLINK RAN CONFIGURATION TRANSFER message sent from the AMF to the NG-RAN node.

-If the NG-RAN node receives, in the SON Configuration Transfer IE or in the EN-DC SON Configuration Transfer IE, the SON Information IE containing the SON Information Request IE, it may transfer back the requested information either towards the NG-RAN node indicated in the Source RAN Node ID IE of the SON Configuration Transfer IE or towards an eNB indicated in the Source eNB-ID IE of the EN-DC SON Configuration Transfer IE by initiating the Uplink RAN Configuration Transfer procedure.
+If the NG-RAN node receives, in the SON Configuration Transfer IE or in the EN-DC SON Configuration Transfer IE, the SON Information IE containing the SON Information Request IE, or in the Inter-system SON Configuration Transfer IE, the Inter-system SON information IE containing the Inter-system SON Information Request IE, it may transfer back the requested information either towards the NG-RAN node indicated in the Source RAN Node ID IE of the SON Configuration Transfer IE or towards an eNB indicated in the Source eNB-ID IE of the EN-DC SON Configuration Transfer IE by initiating the Uplink RAN Configuration Transfer procedure.

 If the NG-RAN node receives, in the SON Configuration Transfer IE, the Xn TNL Configuration Info IE containing the Xn Extended Transport Layer Addresses IE, it may use it as part of its ACL functionality configuration actions, if such ACL functionality is deployed.